kohya-ss/sd-scripts/README.md

 ## Change History

+### Masked loss

+`train_network.py` and `sdxl_train_network.py` now support the masked loss. `--masked_loss` option is added.

+ControlNet dataset is used to specify the mask.
+The mask images should be the RGB images.
+The pixel value 255 in R channel is treated as the mask (the loss is calculated only for the pixels with the mask), and 0 is treated as the non-mask.
+See details for the dataset specification in the [LLLite documentation](./docs/train_lllite_README.md#preparing-the-dataset).

 ### Working in progress

 - `train_network.py` and `sdxl_train_network.py` are modified to record some dataset settings in the metadata of the trained model (`caption_prefix`, `caption_suffix`, `keep_tokens_separator`, `secondary_separator`, `enable_wildcard`).